 Insurance companies would be able to charge older beneficiaries up to five times more than younger people for medical services.
 Currently, the ACA only allows insurers to charge seniors up to three times more than younger people.
 Under the Graham-Cassidy Bill, states would also be given the power to allow insurers to charge seniors even more for pre-existing medical conditions.
 Medicaid for seniors would change significantly under the Graham-Cassidy Bill.

-Block grant funding for Medicaid wouldn’t increase with the real cost of health care services.
+Block grant funding for Medicaid wouldn’t increase with the real cost of healthcare services.
 Federal funding under the Graham-Cassidy Bill also wouldn’t account for the fact that health care costs vary by state.
-Since the Graham-Cassidy Bill would shift billions of dollars into states, Michigan would have to decide whether it wanted to limit so less people are receiving money from the block grant.
+Since the Graham-Cassidy Bill would shift billions of dollars in Medicaid costs to states, Michigan would have to decide whether it wanted to limit eligibility for Medicaid so less people are receiving money from the block grant.
 Other ways to reduce spending could include dropping health care services that were considered “essential benefits” under the ACA.

 The Graham-Cassidy Bill contains so much more than what has been described here, which is why we recommend contacting an elder law attorney near you to learn how this bill could affect your retirement plans, including using Medicaid for nursing home expenses.